 Quite understandably, the various forms of Opossum display physical variations.
 However, many basic characteristics remain true to all of them.
 Only a few of them display a noticeable degree of sexual dimorphism.

-The varying species have a head and body length ranging from 4.7 – 37 in (12 – 94 cm).
+Furthermore, the varying species vary significantly in size.
+That’s becasue they have a head and body length ranging from 4.7 – 37 in (12 – 94 cm).
 However, the majority of the different types grow to about the size of an average house cat.

-Further, most display a narrow head with a long snout.
-The feet have long, powerful claws.
-In addition, the back feet each have one opposable digit.
+Further, most of the differing species under the collective name display a narrow head with a long snout.
+The feet also have long, extremely powerful claws.
+In addition, the back feet of the animal each have one opposable digit.

 Although coloring differs between them, each species has one other physical trait in common.
-Like many monkeys, the tail is prehensile.
+Like many monkeys, the tail remains quite prehensile, serving the resourceful Opossum in a myriad of useful ways.

 - Kingdom: Animalia